nus-cs2103-AY2425S1/tp/docs/UserGuide.md

    - 1a.
 Open up your command terminal.
      * Windows users can open the terminal by typing in `Command Prompt` in the search bar located at the bottom left of the screen.
      * Mac users can open the terminal by typing in `Terminal` using the spotlight search bar (accessed by pressing Command + Space).
-     * Linux users can open for the command terminal by searching for the `Terminal` or `Console` in the Applications Menu
+     * Linux users can open for the command terminal by searching for the `Terminal` or `Console` in the Applications Menu.

    - 1b.
 Type in java -version to check if you have Java installed.
 If you have java installed you should see something like this:
      ![Terminal Example showcasing java version](images/intro/terminalJavaVersion.png)